deric/clusteval/README.md

 An Integrated Clustering Evaluation Framework for Cluster Analysis

-This GIT repository contains three eclipse plugins for clusteval:

-clusteval - the core implementations of clusteval clustevalPackages - the default components that are dynamically loaded by clusteval during runtime. this includes for example input/output formats, distance measures, parameter optimization methods.
-This eclipse project depends on the clusteval project. clustevalWebsite - the Ruby on Rails website of clusteval, containing the DB schema. the website can be installed using the standard commands of Ruby on Rails
+This repository contains the eclipse java project of clusteval.
+This includes the sources of the backend server and client.

+The eclipse java project for the components that can be loaded by the clusteval server dynamically during runtime is contained in this repository: https://github.com/wiwie/clustevalPackages

+The frontend of clusteval including the Ruby on Rails website can be found in: https://github.com/wiwie/clustevalWebsite